-Best Sectors to Invest for the Long Term
+Best Sectors to Beat the Market in the Long Term

 The 3 Best Types of Sector Funds for the Long Run

-If you are looking to beat the stock market averages over time, one way to do it is to pick the best sectors that have the greatest potential for growing faster than the overall economy in the long run.
-And a great way to get focused exposure to certain sectors is with sector funds.
+If you want to outperform the stock market averages over time, one way to do it is to invest in the best sectors that have the greatest potential for growing faster than the overall economy in the long run.
+And a great way to get focused exposure these sectors is with sector funds.

-By comparison, the traditional, diversified mutual funds -- those that do not focus on one sector -- will already have exposure to most industry sectors.
+Diversified mutual funds -- those that do not focus on one sector -- will already have exposure to most industry sectors.
 For example, an S&P 500 Index fund provides exposure to sectors, such as health care, energy, technology, utilities, and financial companies.
-So if you wanted to beat the S&P 500, the best way to do it is by investing in the sectors that will be leaders of tomorrow.
+However, if you want to beat the S&P 500, the best way to do it is by allocating more of your portfolio assets to the sectors that can be the leaders of tomorrow.

 How to Choose the Best Sector Funds for the Long Term